 Kids shouldn't be the only ones with colorful imaginations.
 Step back into your little kid shoes and let your mind go wild!
 Follow your children's lead—they'll know what to do!

-Now, grab your free “Best Conversation Starters” printable or grab a book full of questions and get to talking!
+Now, use these best conversation starters or grab a book full of questions and get to talking!

 Share some of your favorite ways to talk to your kids in the comments below!
 We want to hear from you!